-This is the third in Gilson’s series of blog posts on what to know when preparing for and taking a technician certification exam and is geared to asphalt technician certifications.
-As with the concrete industry, expectations are that certified professionals working in asphalt paving have a higher level of expertise and experience, and a broader understanding of related standards and regulations at state and national levels.
-Those who award contracts for asphalt paving projects may require that the successful bidder provide workers who hold a specific certification(s).
-State Departments of Transportation often post-certification requirements of industry professionals who work on their projects.
+This is the third in Gilson’s series of blog posts on earning technical certifications in different areas of construction materials testing.
+This post is geared to certifications for asphalt technicians.
+Stakeholders in the paving industry know that certified asphalt professionals have a higher level of expertise and experience, and a broader understanding of related standards and regulations at state and national levels.
+Those who award contracts for asphalt paving projects may require that the successful bidder provide workers who hold specific certifications.
+State Departments of Transportation often post-certification requirements for industry professionals involved with their projects.

 This post provides specifics on some of the different asphalt technician certifications available through the Asphalt Institute (AI), National Center for Asphalt Technology (NCAT), and the National Institute for Certification in Engineering Technologies (NICET).
 These are the three widely-used national agencies that test for and award certifications in asphalt.
 While many state DOTs also offer various asphalt technician certifications, keep in mind that the certification may only be valid in that state.
 We’ll share some links as a guide for what to search for in your own state DOT.
 Similarly, your State Asphalt Pavement Association or other agencies may offer workshops, seminars, and courses that help prepare for a specific asphalt technician certification examination – and even award the certification too.

 Types of Asphalt Technician Certifications

 AI, NCAT, and NICET all provide training programs that include examination and certification in basic areas of asphalt mix design and testing.

 These agencies or state DOTs may also offer higher-level certifications reflecting elevated levels of knowledge and responsibility needed for mix design, materials control, quality control, field supervisor, lab technician, Superpave binder technician, and more.